All Episodes

 How about we teach them how to read first?

-Um and more importantly, why why at all do teachers that have a captive audience of children that they're supposed to be educating?
+And more importantly, why at all do teachers that have a captive audience of children that they're supposed to be educating?

-We spend more per capita on education for a student on education than any other country in the industrialized world, and we like come in fortieth place.
+We spend more per capita on education, per student, on education than any other country in the industrialized world.

-You know, I uh people were like saying to me yesterday they couldn't believe what Joe Biden said.
+People were like saying to me yesterday, they couldn't believe what Joe Biden said.

 They are, you know, you've heard me say it many times about our children, but it's true.